ewarchul/applsci-2022/src/README.md

 ## Directory structure

-* `ampl`
+* `ampl/`

- contains implementation of the CPLEX solver in ampl
+Contains implementation of the CPLEX solver in ampl.

-* `cpp`
+* `cpp/`

-contains implementation of the ABC and the EA algorithms (cpp/Algorithms/) together with the model implementation (cpp/Network/), i.e., the graph structure which represents network of cities in considered logitic problem.
+Contains implementation of the ABC and the EA algorithms (cpp/Algorithms/) together with the model implementation (cpp/Network/), i.e., the graph structure which represents network of cities in considered logitic problem.

+* `R`

+Contains R functions used to generate plots depicted in the paper.